Pa-Modou Kah

-Pa Modou Kah (born 30 July 1980) is a Norwegian football coach and former footballer who currently serves as an assistant coach with Charlotte FC of Major League Soccer.
+Pa Modou Kah (born 30 July 1980) is a Gambian-Norwegian football coach and former player who is the head coach for Phoenix Rising FC in the USL Championship.

-Club career
+Playing career

 Vålerenga

 Born in Banjul, The Gambia, Kah and his family emigrated to Norway in 1988, when he was eight years old.
 He began his football career with Vålerenga in 1998.
-At Vålerenga, Kah appeared in 94 league matches and scored 9 goals.
+At Vålerenga, he appeared in 94 league matches and scored 9 goals.
 In the 2001 season, his side won promotion and won the Norwegian Cup the year after.

 AIK

-In the mid-2003, he moved to Swedish club AIK as a part of the club's efforts for winning the championship.
+In the mid-2003, Kah moved to Swedish club AIK as a part of the club's efforts for winning the championship.
 Kah was appreciated for his fighting spirit and ability to win the ball.
 Although his natural position was as a central midfielder, he had to play in various positions; he played several games at right-back.
 After the club was relegated the following season, Kah transferred to Dutch club Roda JC, making nearly 200 league appearances.
 In the Netherlands Kah mainly played as central defender.